biocorecrg/RNAseq_course_2019/docs/qc.md

 <img src="images/RNAseq_workflow.png" width="1000"/>

 Once sequencing reads are obtained from the sequencing machine, they need to be pre-processed for further analysis.
-This step includes the quality control of initial reads and read trimming that includes removing adapter sequences, filtering out low quality reads and trimming reads off low qualty base pairs.
+This step includes the quality control of initial reads and read trimming that includes removing adapter sequences, filtering out low quality reads and trimming reads off low quality base pairs.

 <br/>

 ## QC of sequencing reads

-To assess the quality of sequencing data, we will use the programms [**FastQC**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [**Fastq Screen**](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/).
+To assess the quality of sequencing data, we will use the programs [**FastQC**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [**Fastq Screen**](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/).

 FastQC calculates statistics about the composition and quality of raw sequences, while Fastq Screen looks for possible contaminations.